 Macular degeneration — when vision fades and adaptation becomes essential

 Your mother takes one medication for her heart, another for blood pressure, another for cholesterol, another for arthritis, another for her thyroid, another for anxiety, another for her stomach.
 That's seven.
 Then there's the aspirin for prevention, the vitamins, the over-the-counter sleep aid she takes sometimes, the antihistamine for allergies.
 That's eleven.
-Your father probably has a similar list.
 When you look at the bottles lined up on the bathroom counter, it's hard not to feel that something is wrong here, even though every single medication was prescribed by a doctor for a legitimate reason.

 The challenging part is that nobody designs this situation.
 It sneaks up gradually.
 A cardiologist adds a medication for the heart.
-A rheumatologist adds a medication for arthritis.
-An endocrinologist adds a medication for diabetes.
+A rheumatologist adds one for arthritis.
+An endocrinologist adds one for diabetes.
 Each specialist is solving their part of the problem.
 Nobody is standing back looking at the full list and saying, "Wait, let's think about whether all of these together are actually making things better or worse."
 That's where you come in.

 The Pill Collection

 Start with the reality of what a typical older adult is taking.
 Not a few medications.
-Not five or six.
 Many older adults take ten, fifteen, twenty, or more medications and supplements daily.
-Some of this is prescription medications.
-Some is over-the-counter.
-Some is supplements.
-Each one adds up.
+Some prescription, some over-the-counter, some supplements.

 When you ask your parent, "What medications are you taking?" they might list five or six.
 When you look at the bottles, you find ten.
 When you get their pharmacy records, you find twelve because they forgot the aspirin and the calcium supplement and the migraine medication they take occasionally.
 This is normal.
 Most older adults don't have a clear picture of everything they're taking.